Lupac

 Lupac (Romanian: Lupac; Croatian: Lupak; Kiskrassó) is a commune in Caraș-Severin County, Banat, Romania.
-In 2002, its population numbered 3,023 people and was mostly made up of Krashovani Croats.
-It is composed of four villages: Clocotici (Klokotič; Krassócsörgő), Lupac, Rafnic (Ravnik; Kengyeltó) and Vodnic (Vodnik; Vizes).
+It is composed of four villages: Clocotici (Klokotič; Krassócsörgő), Lupac, Rafnic (Ravnik; Kengyeltó), and Vodnic (Vodnik; Vizes).

+Geography

+The commune is situated in the foothills of the Banat Mountains, at an altitude of 240 m, on the banks of the river Gelug.
+It located in the central part of the county, 8.6 km southwest of the county seat, Reșița.